jayswan/jayswan.github.io/index.md

 ### Physical World:
 I practice trail running, mountain biking, and weight training fairly seriously, but I'm not great at any of them.
 In the past I studied a variety of martial arts for a long time.

-### Historical Notes
-For many years this blog lived (and still does, unmaintained) at http://unroutable.blogspot.com.
-I got tired of Blogger and enamored of GitHub, so here it lives now.
-I haven't done a lot of searching for format problems related to the Blogger to GitHub Pages migration, so if you find something that really bothers you, let me know via Twitter.

-#### Disclaimer
-Robert Duncan once wrote something like "all my work is derivative".
-This is true of me as well, but my employer requires me to say that my ideas don't represent them.